Rent Assistance Benefit

 Recipient households living in market rental housing in Calgary will receive a monthly benefit payment to subsidize their housing costs.
 Calgary Housing Company (CHC) administers the benefits that participants use to pay their landlords.

-This program is administered by CHC within Calgary, Airdrie, and Cochrane.
+This program is administered by CHC within Calgary and Chestermere.
 The rules for this program are set by the government of Alberta and are governed by the Rent Supplement Regulation and the Social Housing Accommodation Regulation.

 To Apply for RAB…

 As of May 1, 2021, CHC is accepting application for the Rental Assistance Benefit (RAB) Program.

 Applications for the Rental Assistance Benefit are completed and submitted on the CHC Applicant Portal – the link below will take you to the Application section of our site where you will find information on registering for the portal and completing your application as well as the link to enter the portal.

 Please note: Benefits are provided after an application has been submitted and approved.

 Program funding is limited – not all qualified applicants can be approved.

 Rent Assistance Benefit (RAB) is the name of the program formerly known as Direct Rent Supplement (DRS).
 It is a long-term benefit designed for low-income households whose qualifying income is below the Household Income Limits (also referred to as Income Thresholds).

 The benefit amount is the difference between what would be affordable rent (30 per cent of the recipient’s total household income or the private housing core shelter rates) and the market rent for the unit, up to the maximum supplement amount.
 The maximum supplement amount is $900.